 Load Generation via the UI

-Load Generation via the User Interface is an adequate approach if only a small number of users are to be represented and if the required numbers of software clients are available from which to enter required inputs.
-We may also use this approach in conjunction with functional test execution tools, but may rapidly become impractical as the number of users to be simulated increases.
+Load Generation via the User Interface is an adequate approach if only a small number of users are to be represented and if the required number of software clients are available from which to enter the required inputs.
+We may also use this approach in conjunction with functional test execution tools, but it may rapidly become impractical as the number of users to be simulated increases.
 Testing through the UI may be the most representative approach for end-to-end tests.

 Load Generation using Crowds

 This approach depends on the availability of a large number of testers who will represent real users.
 In crowd testing, the testers are organized such that the desired load can be generated.
-This may be a suitable method for testing for example web-based applications and may involve the users generating a load from a wide range of different device types and configurations.
-Although this approach may enable very large numbers of users to be utilized, the load generated will not be as reproducible and precise as other options and is more complex to organize.
+This may be a suitable method for testing, for example, web-based applications and may involve the users generating a load from a wide range of different device types and configurations.
+Although this approach may enable very large numbers of users to be utilized, the load generated will not be as reproducible and precise as other options, and is more complex to organize.

 Load Generation via the API